 In other words, we can study nature’s properties of teeth so that we can better duplicate them.

 With traditional dentistry we had to destroy healthy tooth structure in order to accommodate a new restoration.
 Now we are able to bond or glue teeth back together and even add missing parts of the tooth reliably without removing volumes of precious tooth structure.
 It has the added value of sealing the tooth from bacterial infection.

 This has mostly eliminated the need for painful and destructive crowns and root canal treatment with its associated pins, posts, slots, grooves and other non-adhesive retention features.

 Many competing synthetic dental materials are stronger, stiffer and seemingly more beautiful, however, their use often leads to undesirable results– even catastrophic failures.
 Dentistry has had structural failures and problems related to the over-engineering of materials, mostly because we did not have the knowledge or the technology to imitate natural teeth.

 Now it is possible to rebuild teeth with materials that simulate natural teeth much more closely, and hold up better to constant chewing.

-Join Dr. Simone Deliperi for our next Webinar on January 30th, 2021 at 4pm New York Eastern Time
+Join Dr. Junji Tagami for our next Webinar on April 24th, 2021 at 5pm NY Eastern Time